 At Immanuel, our life begins with worship.
 Worship binds us, feeds us; it is that unstoppable thanks we shout to God for life!
-We currently host a Sunday 9:00 am traditional service live on Facebook, while the building is closed due to Covid-19.
+We currently host a Sunday 9am traditional service in-person as well as live streamed on Facebook and YouTube.

 Looking to join Live or watch a past Sunday Service?
 Please click on the links below and be a part of our faith community.
 No matter who you are or where you are on life’s journey, you are welcome here.